junqing-zhang/junqing-zhang.github.io/_pages/teaching/demo-fyp-2020-rffi-lora.md

 author_profile: true
 ---

 Traditional authentication schemes are implemented on the MAC layer for the LoRaWAN network.
-RFF is a physical layer feature, originated from hardware imperfection.
+Radio frequency fingerprint (RFF) is a physical layer feature, originated from hardware imperfection.

 In this demonstration, we will present a CNN-based RFF identification for LoRa.